 Students are expected to maintain a rigorous course schedule throughout their academic career at A.R.
 Johnson.
 Students must meet all state and local requirements in the foundational courses of language arts, mathematics, science, social studies, and foreign language.
 Additional courses are offered and recommended.
-Students must observe county and school academic policies.
-Homework is a part of each student's total evaluation.
+Students must observe the Richmond County and A.R.
+Johnson Magnet contract academic policies.